Ellipse Animation: 1967–2004

+2007–2021

-On January 31, 2007, when Média-Participations announced the launch of their subsidiary dedicated to overseeing all of publishing and animation production activities called Mediatoon, Dargaud Media's international distribution division Dargaud Distribution who distributed Média-Participations' animated production catalogues was moved from Dargaud Media to Média-Participations' new subsidiary Mediatoon, giving Mediatoon their own international distribution division and had it renamed to Mediatoon Distribution with Marie-Pierre Moulinjeune leading the rebranded distribution division whilst continued handling distribution to Média-Participations' programming catalogue.
+On January 31, 2007, when Média-Participations announced the launch of their subsidiary dedicated to overseeing all of publishing and animation production activities called Mediatoon, Dargaud Marina's international distribution division Dargaud Distribution who distributed Média-Participations' animated production catalogues was moved from Dargaud Media to Média-Participations' new subsidiary Mediatoon, giving Mediatoon their own international distribution division and had it renamed to Mediatoon Distribution with Marie-Pierre Moulinjeune leading the rebranded distribution division whilst continued handling distribution to Média-Participations' programming catalogue.

-In January 2014 eight years before the launch of Ellipse Animation, Ellipsanime acquired the assets of French animation and production group MoonScoop which went into bankruptcy administration back in July 2013 with the Paris bankruptcy court approved the acquisition as Ellipsanime retaining two of MoonScoop's then-remaining employees and taken over MoonScoop's production library with Dargaud's international distribution division Mediatoon Distribution taking over MoonScoop's programming catalogue except their American division which was spliten.
+In January 2014, Ellipsanime had brought out the assets of French animation and production group MoonScoop which went into bankruptcy administration back in July 2013 with the Paris bankruptcy court approved the acquisition as Ellipsanime retaining two of MoonScoop's then-remaining employees and taken over MoonScoop's production library with Dargaud's international distribution division Mediatoon Distribution taking over MoonScoop's programming catalogue except their American division which was spliten.
+Three years later in October 2017, Ellipsanime Productions had partnered with independent game publishing and digital entertainment company Ankama and established a joint venture 2D animation production studio based in Roubaix, Hauts-de-France named MadLab Animations to handle the two animation studios' own production services alongside Paris and Angoulême-based animation production studio Ellipse Studio for the former.

 Six months later in June of that year eight years before the launch of Ellipse Animation, Paris-based animation studio Ellipse Studio announced that they had launched another French animation production studio that would bring all of Média Participations' animated productions under one studio based in Angoulême with the new animation studio being named Ellipse Studio Angoulême with Dargaud Media's CEO & president and former MoonScoop executive Maïa Tubiana heading the new Angoulême-based animation production studio as the Angoulême studio would animate Média Participations' future productions alongside its Paris-based studio Ellipse Studio.

-In October 2017, Ellipsanime Productions and its parent Média-Participations announced that they had partnered with independent game publishing and digital entertainment company Ankama and established a joint venture 2D animation production studio based in Roubaix, Hauts-de-France named MadLab Animations to handle the two animation studios' own production services alongside Paris and Angoulême-based animation production studio Ellipse Studio for the former.

 In December 2019 three years before Ellipse Animation was launched and following the departure of Média-Participations' previous CEO & president of its animation production companies and its Paris and Angoulême-based animation production studio Ellipse Studio Maïa Tubiana back in September of that same year, Média-Participations hired Caroline Duvochel as their new CEO of Média-Particiaptions' animation production activities namely Dargaud Media, French/Belgian audiovisuel production company Dupuis Edition & Audiovisuel, Ellipsanime Productions and its Paris and Angoulême-based in-house animation production studio Ellipse Studio.